Ford Taunus P2: Bodies

-The P2 came as a two- or four-door sedan/saloon.
-A three-door station wagon was also offered together with a van, which was in effect a station wagon with the side windows to the rear of the b-pillars replaced by steel panelling.
-The deluxe version was denoted with the letter “L” while the letters “CL” were reserved for a two-door cabriolet which was the result of a conversion performed by the traditional Cologne coach-builders Karl Deutsch GmbH.
+The P2 came as a two- or four-door saloon.
+A three-door estate car was also offered together with a van, which was in effect an estate car with the side windows to the rear of the b-pillars replaced by steel panelling.
+The deluxe version was denoted with the letter “L” while the letters “CL” were reserved for a two-door cabriolet which was the result of a conversion performed by the traditional Cologne coachbuilders Karl Deutsch GmbH.

-In retrospect the inclusion of a four-door sedan/saloon in the range seems unsurprising.
+In retrospect the inclusion of a four-door saloon in the range seems unsurprising.
 However, the West German market, in contrast to the French and British markets, still had more of an appetite for two-door models in this category.
 The Borgward Isabella of the time was never offered with more than two doors, and the two-door Taunus 17Ms of the period seem to have comfortably outsold the four-door versions.